zyr1on/Ftp-User-Enumeratior-with-Cpp/README.md

 # FTP Username Enumeration

-Multi-threaded FTP user enumerator written in C++ 17.
+Multi-threaded vsFTPD user enumerator written in C++ 17.
 It checks valid usernames on an FTP server by analyzing FTP response codes.

 ---
 ## How to Compile